Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 Guile of the forging Exalt to notice that the document has been altered at all—let alone what specifically has been altered.

+### Mind-Wiping Gaze

+**Cost:** 6m
+**Type:** Reflexive; Scene
+**Mins:** Deception 5

+The Exalt pierces the target with a gaze that penetrates the very soul, extinguishing the flame of memories.

+Interrupt a target taking a Social Influence action, or who is attempting to communicate in a way.
+On a successful Deception vs. Guile roll, the target loses their thoughts and memories regarding their action and immediately fails on their action.
+In addition, they cannot remember to pick the task up again until after the scene.

+The given target may only be affected by this once per scene.

 Integrity
 ---------